volodymyrhudyma/blog/content/blog/event-bubbling-in-javascript.md

 </html>
 ```

- Now, when events listeners were attached to all button's parent elements, let's see what happens after clicking the button:
+Now that the event listeners have been attached to all the parent elements of the button, let's see what happens after the click on it:

 ![Event Bubbling](/img/event-bubbling.gif "Event Bubbling")

-A click on a button element runs click handler for:
+A click on a button element executes the click handler for:

 * itself
 * parent div